ziangxiao/ziangxiao.github.io/index.md

 My research interest lies at the interaction of technology and human behavior.
 I am particularly interested in how we can use technology to understand human behavior and what's the pros and cons of technology in persuasion.

+**NEWS** My paper *[If I Hear You Correctly: Building and Evaluating Interview Chatbots with Active Listening Skills]* is just accepted by CHI 20!

 <!-- ## Projects -->

 <!-- My research interest lies at the interaction of technology and human behavior.
 I am particularly interested in how we can use technology to understand human behavior and what's the pros and cons of technology in persuasion.